UTSCCSCC01/finalprojectw22-bc-hub/doc/sprint4/documentation.md

 This endpoint will get all posts, sorted by non-increasing like count

 `localhost:5000/community/personal-feed`
-This endpoint will get community posts, sorted in reverse chronological order
+This endpoint will get community posts, sorted in reverse chronological order from people that you follow

+`localhost:5000/community/user-posts/:id`
+This endpoint will get all social media posts created by the user with the given id

 `localhost:5000/community/:id`
 This endpoint will get the Community post associated with the id